CarineRey/caars/README.md

                            “merge” means that the set of monophyletic sequences is used to build one long “chimera” sequence corresponding to the merging of them.
-  [--mpast FLOAT]          Minimal percentage of alignment of an Caars sequences
+  [--mpast FLOAT]          Minimal percentage of alignment of a caars sequence
                            on its (non Caars) closest sequence to be kept in the final output [--no-reconcile]         Not run final Reconciliation step